-Students transferring to the College of Arts and Sciences from another College at the University or from another institution, entering the College with sophomore or higher class standing but not having completed an A.A. or A.S. degree or the lower-division requirements of another fully accredited liberal arts college, shall be required:
+Students who have earned college credit before enrolling in Syracuse University and intra university transfers into the College of Arts and Sciences and not having completed an A.A. or A.S. degree, shall be required:

-- (a) to complete Liberal Skills Requirement; - (b) to complete, through a combination of transfer credits and College courses approved for the Divisional Requirement, four courses in each of the three divisions, including course work from at least two departments in each division, and two of these courses must constitute an approved sequence - (c) to complete or to show prior completion of at least one course that offers laboratory, or fieldwork - (d) to complete the Critical Reflections on Ethical and Social Issues Requirement.
+- (a) to complete Liberal Skills Requirement; - (b) to complete, through a combination of transfer credits and College courses approved for the Divisional Perspective Requirement, four courses in each of the three divisions, including course work from at least two departments in each division, and two of these courses must constitute an approved sequence - (c) to complete or to show prior completion of at least one course that offers a natural science laboratory, or fieldwork - (d) to complete the Critical Reflections on Ethical and Social Issues Requirement.